artoolkitx/artoolkitx.github.io/_docs/about.md

 <div class="row panel panel-default">
     <div class="col-md-8 panel-body">
         <p>
         With all I do, I believe in empowering people.
 I believe in inspiring products.
-I empower people is by designing solutions which are easy to understand, inspiring and exciting to use.
-I create outstanding software.</p>
+I empower people, by creating products that aim for ease of use, excitement and simplicity.</p>
         <p>
-        With more than seven years of work experience in information technology, I have a profound knowledge in software engineering and solution design.
-In the last two years, I created life-changing products using Augmented Reality and shaped ARToolKit5 and ARToolKit6.
+        With over seven years of work experience in information technology, I have a profound knowledge in software engineering and solution design.
+In the last two years, I've created innovative Augmented Reality products like an Android camera calibration platform and shaped ARToolKit5 and ARToolKit6.
 Before that I took pride in realizing Internet of Things (IoT) products for various industries.</p>
         <p>
             <a href="https://www.linkedin.com/in/thorstenbux" target="_blank"><img class="profile-social" src="../../img/thor/socialMedia/linkedIn.png"></a>
             <a href="https://stackoverflow.com/users/5843642/thor-bux" target="_blank"><img class="profile-social" src="../../img/thor/socialMedia/stackoverflow.png"></a>